19 Reasons why you Must Visit Myanmar NOW!

 Myanmar is one of the most underestimated countries in Southeast Asia.
 Think of it as Thailand 50 years ago.
 Large undeveloped parts, relatively easy to travel, few tourists, and very affordable.
 Myanmar is a great destination for a traveler who likes to experience an untouched country.
 Myanmar is set to become a traveler’s favorite destination and here’s why:

 The locals in Myanmar are genuinely happy to see a tourist.
-They really want you to have a great time in their country.
-Tourists are unique and cool which is why they want to take a selfie with you to share this with their family.
+They want you to have a great time in their country.
+Tourists are unique and cool which is why they want to take a selfie with you to share this with their families.
 This was our number one surprise when visiting Myanmar.